Bayesian Context Trees: Modelling and exact inference for discrete time series: Introduction

 To address these issues and to offer better solutions to a wealth of related scientific and engineering problems that arise in connection with discrete time series, numerous approaches have been developed since the mid-1980s.

-The mixture transition distribution (MTD) models introduced by \cite{raftery:85} and later generalized in \cite{raftery-tavare:94,berchtold:02}, allow for more parsimonious parametrizations of the transition distribution of some $d$th order Markov chains, as mixtures of first order transition matrices corresponding to different lags.
+The mixture transition distribution (MTD) models introduced by \cite{raftery:85} and later generalised in \cite{raftery-tavare:94,berchtold:02}, allow for more parsimonious parametrisations of the transition distribution of some $d$th order Markov chains, as mixtures of first order transition matrices corresponding to different lags.
 MTD models make it possible to consider longer memory lengths $d$ and to quantify the relative importance of different lags, but the resulting model class is still structurally poor.

 A much more flexible class of Markov chain models with {\em variable memory} are the {\em tree sources} introduced in the celebrated work of \cite{rissanen:83b,rissanen:83,rissanen:86}.
 The gist of this approach is that the length of the memory that determines the transition probability of the chain can depend on the exact pattern of the most recently occurring symbols.
 Initially tree sources received a lot of attention in the information-theoretic literature in connection with data compression \citep{weinbergeretal:94,willems-shtarkov-tjalkens:95}.
 One of their first applications outside information theory was by \cite{ron-et-al:96}, who introduced the notion of a probabilistic suffix tree (PST) as an effective structure for representing variable-memory chains.
 The PST point of view, along with the associated model selection technique {\em Learn-PSA}, have been used for bioinformatics problems and other machine learning tasks \citep{bejerano:01,gabadinho:16}.